Kankakee, Beaverville and Southern Railroad: History

 In December 1977, Conrail was set to abandon 25 mi of their ex-New York Central Railroad trackage between Kankakee and Sheldon, Illinois, when instead it was purchased by Beaverville businessman Fey Orr to service his lumber and agricultural products industry based there.
-Eighty miles of the bankrupt Chicago, Milwaukee, St. Paul and Pacific Railroad (Milwaukee Road's) trackage from just north of Donovan and Danville were purchased in 1981.
+Eighty miles of the bankrupt Chicago, Milwaukee, St. Paul and Pacific Railroad's trackage from just north of Donovan and Danville were purchased in 1981.
 These two lines cross near Iroquois.
 The Norfolk Southern abandoned its ex-New York, Chicago and St. Louis Railroad trackage between Cheneyville, Illinois (north of Danville) Boswell, Indiana and Lafayette, Indiana, which KBSR purchased in 1991.
 Several other abandonments occurred in the area by Class I railroads which the Kankakee, Beaverville were able to capitalize on.
 Currently, the KBSR operates about 155 mi of trackage in a vaguely triangular shape between Kankakee, Danville, and Lafayette, with numerous sidings.

 On July 16, 1997, company founder Fey Orr died at 85.
 Vice President Kevin Stroo then took over as President of the KB&S until his death in 2009.
 Current President is Tyler Stroo.
 Vice-President is Neil Stroo.